About Slaughter and May

-We have approximately 80 vacancies for trainee solicitors each year.
-We look for candidates from a diverse range of backgrounds with a good 2:1 at undergraduate level from any university, and take an equal mix of law and non-law graduates.
+We have approximately 85-90 vacancies for trainee solicitors each year.
+We look for candidates from a diverse range of backgrounds with a good 2:1 at undergraduate level from any university, and take law and non-law graduates.
 We use the Rare Contextual Recruitment System across all our trainee recruitment activity.
 The system helps us to identify high potential candidates by putting applicants’ grades and achievements in the context of their social and educational background.

-Applications should be submitted using the online form, which can be accessed online.
+Applications should be submitted using the online form, which can be accessed via our website.
 You will be asked to provide some personal details (including a full breakdown of all your examination results) and to attach your cover letter and CV.
 Your cover letter should tell us about you, why you are interested in a career in law and why you are applying to Slaughter and May.
 You should also include any other information which you think may be relevant to your application.
-Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Senior Manager – Trainee Recruitment.
+Please ensure that your cover letter is no longer than one side of A4 and address it to Janine Arnold, Head of Trainee Recruitment.

 We encourage candidates to submit their application as early as possible during an application window.
-Interviews will be scheduled and training contract offers will be made on a rolling basis.
+Training contract offers will be made on a rolling basis.
 We are unable to guarantee the availability of places as we progress with these interviews.